ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/azure.md

 # Launching Ray Clusters on Azure

-This guide details the steps needed to start a Ray cluster in Azure.
+This guide details the steps needed to start a Ray cluster on Azure.

 There are two ways to start an Azure Ray cluster.
-- Launch through Ray Cluster launcher.
+- Launch through Ray Cluster Launcher.
 - Deploy a cluster using Azure portal .

 ## Using Ray Cluster Launcher
 ### Install Ray Cluster Launcher
-The Ray cluster launcher is part of the `ray` command line tool.
+The Ray Cluster Launcher is part of the `ray` command line tool.
 It allows you to start, stop and attach to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
-You can use pip to install it, or follow [install ray](https://docs.ray.io/en/latest/ray-overview/installation.html) for more detailed instructions.
+You can use pip to install the ray command line tool with cluster launcher support.
+Follow [install ray](https://docs.ray.io/en/latest/ray-overview/installation.html) for more detailed instructions.

 ```
-# install ray cluster launcher, which is part of ray command line tool.
+# install ray
 pip install -U ray[default]
 ```